liveonlively/lively-contracts/README.md

 # 💎 LivelyDiamond Protocol

-Monorepo for the LivelyDiamond Protocal.
+Monorepo for the LivelyDiamond Protocol.
 Docs can be found on our gitbook docs page.